gurvir-dhillon1/WASM-Draw/README.md

-# WebAssembly-Game
+# WebAssembly-Drawing-Tool

-This is a C++ game developed to be played in the browser using WebAssembly.
+This is a C++ drawing tool developed to be used in the browser using WebAssembly.

 ## Prerequisites